Plutonomicon/plutarch-plutus/docs/GUIDE.md

 ```
 The function application is "delayed".
 It will not be evaluated (and therefore computed) until it is *forced*.

-Plutarch level function application is strictly evaluated in Plutarch.
+Plutarch level function application is strict.
 All of your function arguments are evaluated **before** the function is called.

 This is often undesirable, and you want to create a delayed term instead that you want to force *only* when you need to compute it.